Voyager: An Open-Ended Embodied Agent with Large Language Models: Method

 Embodied agents encounter a variety of objectives with different complexity levels in open-ended environments.
 An automatic curriculum offers numerous benefits for open-ended exploration, ensuring a challenging but manageable learning process, fostering curiosity-driven intrinsic motivation for agents to learn and explore, and encouraging the development of general and flexible problem-solving strategies~\cite{wang2019paired,portelas2020automatic,forestier2022intrinsically}.
 Our automatic curriculum capitalizes on the internet-scale knowledge contained within GPT-4 by prompting it to provide a steady stream of new tasks or challenges.
 The curriculum unfolds in a bottom-up fashion, allowing for considerable adaptability and responsiveness to the exploration progress and the agent's current state (Fig.~\ref{fig:curriculum}).
 As \voyager progresses to harder self-driven goals, it naturally learns a variety of skills, such as ``mining a diamond''.

 \looseness=-1 The input prompt to GPT-4 consists of several components: \begin{enumerate}[label=(\arabic*)] \item \textbf{Directives encouraging diverse behaviors and imposing constraints}, such as ``\texttt{My ultimate goal is to discover as many diverse things as possible ...
-The next task should not be too hard since I may not have the necessary resources or have learned enough skills to complete it yet.}''; \item \textbf{The agent's current state}, including inventory, equipment, nearby blocks and entities, biome, time, health and hunger bars, and position; \item \textbf{Previously completed and failed tasks}, reflecting the agent's current exploration progress and capabilities frontier; \item \textbf{Additional context}: We also leverage GPT-3.5 to self-ask questions based on the agent's current state and exploration progress and self-answer questions with a wiki knowledge base~\cite{digminecraft} to provide additional context to GPT-4.
+The next task should not be too hard since I may not have the necessary resources or have learned enough skills to complete it yet.}''; \item \textbf{The agent's current state}, including inventory, equipment, nearby blocks and entities, biome, time, health and hunger bars, and position; \item \textbf{Previously completed and failed tasks}, reflecting the agent's current exploration progress and capabilities frontier; \item \textbf{Additional context}: We also leverage GPT-3.5 to self-ask questions based on the agent's current state and exploration progress and self-answer questions.
 We opt to use GPT-3.5 instead of GPT-4 for standard NLP tasks due to budgetary considerations. \end{enumerate}